dbgarlisch/ScratchArea/pwio-cell.md

 | [README.md](README.md) | [pwio-utils.md](pwio-utils.md) |

 # glyph-pwio::cell
-A sub-collection of procs supporting the manipulation of cells.
+A collection of procs supporting the manipulation of cells.

 ##Table Of Contents